-Per the University's Undergraduate Catalog, "Students are expected to attend all sHPROuled meetings of courses in which they are enrolled.
+Per the University's Undergraduate Catalog, "Students are expected to attend all scheduled meetings of courses in which they are enrolled.
 Students are responsible for all materials presented and announcements made during any class."
 As a component of professional development, the CSD program's attendance policy establishes professional communication between the student and the faculty of all courses.
-While individual instructors may add to this policy, the attendance policy noted below serves as a minimum standard for attendance in CSD program courses.
+Individual instructors may add a course attendance policy to their class.